fredgeorge/kotlin_template/README.md

 with test directories in green.

 Confirm that everything builds correctly (and necessary libraries exist).
-There should be errors in RectangleTest.
-Fixing them is the first exercise!
+There is a sample class, Rectangle, with a corresponding test, RectangleTest.
+The test should run successfully from the Gradle __test__ task.